 Will earning my credential from an online LPN program in Rochester impact my ability to get certified or licensed?

-No. Schools, especially accredited schools, work very hard to make sure their online classes compare to their on-campus classes.
-There should be no difference in the coursework or the material covered, so you can still get licensed if you take an online LPN program.
+No. Schools, especially accredited ones, work very hard to make sure their online classes are of identical content and quality as their on-campus classes.
+In short, there should be no difference in the coursework or material covered, so you can still get licensed if you complete an online LPN program.

-Will employers care if I took some of my LPN classes online?
+Will employers care if some of my LPN classes were taken online?

 Are online LPN programs more affordable than campus programs in Rochester?